tkn-tub/NN_molecular_communications/Section_IV_BioComputing/README.md

 - Outflow: It is defind at the oulet of the chemical chamber.
 - Study Concentration: This study is defined as time-dependent.
 It evaluates the concentration level with time of the four chemicals within the pipe (CH3COOH, NaOH, CH3COONa, and H2O).
 The study solves for the physics Chemistry, Laminar Flow, and Transport of Diluted Species, as well as for the multiphysics `Reacting Flow, Diluted Species`.
+This study also calculates the concentration along a variety of inlets and outlets.
+The calculations are defined in `Results/Derived Values`

+        a) Surface plot for the concentration value of the four components CH3COOH, NaOH, CH3COONa, and H2O.

+        b) Average concentration value for CH3COOH at the input of the chemical chamber.

+        c)

 ## Features
 - **Realistic model for vesicles exchange among cells:** This code evaluates a realistic model for the exchange of molecules between immune and cancer cells.
 The code within the file `Dataset_compiler.mlx`, originally provided by Mohammad Zoofaghari, follows the mathematical developments in [1].